chiayucam/ascii_animation/README.md

 # ascii_animation
 Turn videos into ascii animation in the Windows command console (prototype)
-Uses FFmpeg libraries to decode video into AVframes and display them as ascii chars in command line console
+Uses FFmpeg libraries to decode video into AVframes and display them as ascii chars

 ## Examples
 1. Bad apple